apache/skywalking-website/content/blog/e2e-design/index.md

 - `--file`: the `docker-compose.yaml` or `kind.yaml` file that declares how to set up the environment;
 - `--resources`: for KinD, the resources files/directories to apply (using `kubectl apply -f`);
 - `--command`: a command to run after the environment is started, this may be useful when users need to install some extra tools or apply resources from command line, like `istioctl install --profile=demo`;
-- `--wait`: wait until the given condition is met; the most frequently-used strategy should be `for=service-health`, that makes the `e2e setup` command to wait for all services to be `healthy`; other possible strategies may be something like `for="log:Started Successfully"`, `for="http:localhost:8080/healthcheck"`, etc. if really needed;
+- `--wait-for`: can be specified multiple times to give a list of conditions to be met; wait until the given conditions are met; the most frequently-used strategy should be `--wait-for=service/health`, `--wait-for=deployments/available`, etc. that make the `e2e setup` command to wait for all conditions to be met; other possible strategies may be something like `--wait-for="log:Started Successfully"`, `--wait-for="http:localhost:8080/healthcheck"`, etc. if really needed;

 ### Trigger Inputs